High-Reynolds-number turbulent boundary layers under adverse pressure gradients. Part 1. Decoupling local and upstream pressure gradient effects: Experimental setup and methodology

-To generate APG configurations, either one or three low-porosity screens were added to the outlet, in addition to the baseline high-porosity mesh.
-These are denoted as APG1 (green symbols in figure~\ref{fig3}b) and APG3 (red symbols in figures~\ref{fig3}a,b), respectively.
-As shown in figure~\ref{fig3}(b), both APG1 and APG3 configurations exhibit ZPG conditions upstream of the APG development region (\( x < 9\ \mathrm{m} \)), consistent with the setup illustrated in figure~\ref{fig2}(b).
-These cases are referred to as having \emph{minimal upstream history} and serve as reference cases for comparison against those with selectively imposed PG histories.
-The TBL statistics for APG1 and APG3 were found to collapse with those from the ZPG case at \( x = 8.5\ \mathrm{m} \), confirming the absence of upstream PG influence—consistent with the findings of \citet{deshpande}.
+Figure~\ref{fig3} presents the experimentally measured pressure coefficient profiles, $C_P(x)$, for various test section configurations, as listed in table~\ref{tab:1}.
+For each configuration, the freestream dynamic pressure was measured along the streamwise extent of the test section using a Pitot-static tube mounted at $z = 0.525$ m on the streamwise traverse system (figure~\ref{fig2}a), enabling measurement of the streamwise pressure coefficient profile.
+The most basic configuration corresponds to nominal ZPG conditions throughout the test section, indicated by black symbols in figure~\ref{fig3}.
+Across all ZPG cases tested, variations in $U_{\infty}$ remained within 1\% along the entire test section fetch (resulting in $C_P(x)=0\pm0.012$).
+In figure~\ref{fig3} and table~\ref{tab:1}, square and circle symbols denote inlet unit Reynolds numbers of \( U_{\infty}(x=0)/\nu \approx 9 \times 10^5\ \mathrm{m}^{-1} \) and \( 6 \times 10^5\ \mathrm{m}^{-1} \), respectively.
+To generate different APG configurations, either one or three low-porosity screens were added to the outlet, in addition to the high-porosity mesh.
+These are denoted as APG1 (green symbols in figure~\ref{fig3}b) and APG3 (red symbols in figures~\ref{fig3}a,b).
+As shown in figure~\ref{fig3}(b), both the APG1 and APG3 configurations exhibit nominal ZPG conditions upstream of the APG development region (\( x < 9\ \mathrm{m} \)), consistent with the setup illustrated in figure~\ref{fig2}(b).
+These cases are referred to as having \emph{minimal upstream PG history} and serve as the reference cases for comparison against those with selectively imposed PG histories.
+The TBL statistics for the APG1 and APG3 cases were found to collapse with those from the ZPG case at \( x = 8.5\ \mathrm{m} \), confirming the absence of upstream PG history variations, consistent with the findings of \citet{deshpande}.
+An additional configuration, referred to as the \emph{Perturbed} case, was then designed to introduce a controlled upstream PG history which was distinct from the baseline APG cases.
+Specifically, this setup modifies the pattern of open/closed air-bleed slots in the upstream region, relative to the APG3 case (figures~\ref{fig2}b,c).
+The resulting \( C_P(x) \) profile is shown by blue symbols in figure~\ref{fig3}(a).
+For this case, the inlet and downstream flow conditions were matched to the APG3 reference configuration (Ref.\ APG3), but notable differences in \( C_P(x) \) appear upstream (\( x < 12\ \mathrm{m} \)) due to the imposed PG perturbation. \az{Appendix~\ref{apxC}, contains additional details about the exact configurations of open and closed slats required to generate the Perturbed and Ref.
+APG3 cases.} The Perturbed case was also designed to include a long relaxation region (\( 5 < x < 12\ \mathrm{m} \)), with nominally ZPG conditions, following the initial PG perturbation.
+This enables investigation of the persistence of PG history effects induced by the upstream PG perturbation.
+Further downstream, the facility permits sustained APG development over a long streamwise distance, enabling a detailed comparison of the differences in development between the Perturbed and Ref.
+APG3 cases under locally matched flow conditions (\( x > 12\ \mathrm{m} \)).